-If your organization offers a product or service that could be integrated with the peer review digital workflow we encourage you to contact us to discuss technical and marketing partnership opportunities.
-Please contact us.
+If your organization offers a product or service that could be integrated with the publishing workflow, we encourage you to contact us to discuss potential technical and marketing partnership opportunities.

 Allen Press is a leading supplier of editorial, printing and society management services.
 By integrating Editorial Manager and ProduXion Manager with its other services, Allen Press offers scholarly societies a unique end-to-end solution.
 For example, the combination of ProduXion Manager and Charlesworth’s AutoProof (which automatically generates composed PDF files from formatted Word files) dramatically reduces the time and cost of publishing a manuscript.

 The Association of Learned & Professional Scholarly Publishers (ALPSP) is an international membership trade body that supports and represents not-for-profit organizations and institutions that publish scholarly and professional content.
 With over 330 members in 40 countries, membership also includes those that work with these publishers.
 ALPSP’s mission is to connect, inform, develop and represent the international scholarly and professional publishing community.

 Aptara enriches content for capitalizing on all digital mediums.
 Providing full content lifecycle production – from content creation and design, to new media enhancements, content technology solutions, and production for all mobile devices and platforms – Aptara develops innovative digital products that deliver content how, when, and where recipients want it.
 Serving the 10 largest publishers in the world, Aptara is a US-based company founded in 1988.
 Over 4,000 professionals are deployed globally to help content providers create, enrich, publish, monetize, and manage their assets in the digital age.